I will never fall in love with a cupcake the same way as I’ve fallen in love with these chocolate cakes of heaven.

 This cupcake batter is very thick due to the addition of chocolate and we’re using sour cream too so be warned that it’ll be thick but super creamy.

-Fill the cupcake cups only up to two third full because these cupcakes will rise but also if you over fill the cups then the cake will rise too much then collapse in the middle.
+Fill the cupcake cups only up to two third full because these cupcakes will rise.
+If you over fill the cups then the cake will rise too much before collapsing in the middle.

 I topped these chocolate-y delights with some creamy dark chocolate frosting which I’ve previously shared with a number of recipes as well as it’s own post.
 You can also top these with any flavoured buttercream frosting like peanut butter or raspberry/any berry frosting or just a chocolate cream cheese or milk chocolate frosting frosting.